austineaero/HMLR-Vision/README.md

 ### Relevance:

 * Only red boundaries and red reference numbers define property extents on historical plans.
-* Manual digitisation is slow and error-prone; automation supports the HMLR's mission to digitise the land register.
+* Manual digitisation is slow and prone to error; automation supports the HMLR's mission to digitise the land register.

 ---